 Josephine Nabulime, MSN, RN

-Unit manager, Mulago National Referral Hospital
+Unit Manager, Mulago National Referral Hospital

 Josephine Nabulime, MSN, RN, is an experienced critical care nurse at Mulago National Referral Hospital in Kampala, Uganda.
 With over 20 years of dedicated service in emergency and critical care nursing, she has become a leader in her field.
 Currently, she manages a team of more than 30 nurses in the Accident and Emergency Unit, where she oversees patient care, staff development, and the implementation of best practices in critical care.